webmaster442/XAMLPowerToys2015/README.md

 ![Context Menu](Art/context-menu.png)

 #### Select Source Class
+Beginning with release 1.2.18, internal types are included in the listed classes from the same assembly as the XAML file you launched XAML Power Toys from.

 After clicking the XAML Power Toys command in the context menu, the below Select Source Class dialog appears.

 ![Select Source Class](Art/select-source-class.png)